goodpea2/brick/README.md

     *   `giant`: A large, purple, consumable ball that pierces all bricks.

 *   **Brick Types:**
-    *   `normal`: The standard, upgradeable brick.
+    *   `normal`: The standard, multi-layered brick.
+Its color and number of layers indicate its health.
 Can host overlays.
     *   `goal`: Yellow brick.
 All goal bricks must be destroyed to clear the level.
     *   `extraBall`: Green brick that grants an extra ball when destroyed.
     *   `explosive`: Orange brick that explodes when destroyed.